-Position Reports to: FRC Check-In Leader Position Contact Information: Phone: ( ) Radio Channel: Hospital Command Center (HCC): Phone: ( ) Fax: ( ) Position Assigned to: Date: / / Start: : hrs.
-Signature: Initials: End: : hrs.
-Position Assigned to: Date: / / Start: : hrs.
-Signature: Initials: End: : hrs.
-Position Assigned to: Date: / / Start: : hrs.
-Signature: Initials: End: : hrs.
-Immediate Response (0 - 2 hours) 1 Гіте Initial Notify your usual supervisor of your FRC assignment.
+Position Reports to: FRC Check-In Leader

+Position Contact Information: Phone: () Radio Channel:

+Hospital Command Center (HCC): Phone: () Fax: ()

+Position Assigned to: Date: / / Start:: hrs.

+Signature: Initials: End:: hrs.

+Position Assigned to: Date: / / Start:: hrs.

+Signature: Initials: End:: hrs.

+Position Assigned to: Date: / / Start:: hrs.

+Signature: Initials: End:: hrs.

+1

+Immediate Response (0 - 2 hours) Time Initial

+FRC Branch Director.
+Notify your usual supervisor of your FRC assignment.
 Review this entire Job Action Sheet.
-Assume the role of FRC Check-In Staff and put on position identification (e.g., position vest).
-Complete just-in-time training.
-Support FRC Check-In Leader with setup of FRC check-in, hospitality and common areas.
-Operations Ensure all visitors to the FRC enter/exit through the Check-In Area.
-Be alert to family members with disabilities, mobility, and other functional needs.
-Request supplies, equipment, and services as needed.
-Report equipment and supply needs to your Team Lead Advise your Team Lead immediately of any operational issues you are not able to correct or resolve.
-Determine if the individual/group are visiting the FRC for the If first-time FRC visitor: Determine if person/group is the family member or friendown that the person from each group sign in.
-If searching for multiple patients, ask the family to composite each person a wristband.
+Assume the role of FRC Check-In Staff and put on position in Complete just-in-time training.
+Support FRC Check-In Leader with setup of FRC check-in, in

+Ensure all visitors to the FRC enter/exit through the Check-In Be alert to family members with disabilities, mobility, and of Request supplies, equipment, and services as needed.
+Report equipment and supply needs to your Team Lead Advise your Team Lead immediately of any operational issue Determine if the individual/group are visiting the FRC for the If first-time FRC visitor: Determine if person/group is the family member or frien Have one person from each group sign in.
+If searching for multiple patients, ask the family to comp Give each person a wristband.
 Record group members on the master check-in log.
-If repeat FRC visitor: Check each returning visitor for wristband before re-entrowally visitors must be recorded for each entry.
+If repeat FRC visitor: Check each returning visitor for wristband before re-entred visitors must be recorded for each entry.
 If the person is not a family member or friend of a possible Do not continue check in.
 Politely direct the person/group away from the area.
-Escalate if needed to Security and/or the Check-In Team d of a possible patient.
-Plete one form for each missing person Ty into the FRC.
-Le patient: on.
+Escalate if needed to Security and/or the Check-In Team her functional needs. es you are not able to correct or reso e first time. d of a possible patient. blete one form for each missing persony into the FRC.